 As they are designed to endure harsh conditions and heavy use, 4WDs are built extremely tough.

-Thanks to their reinforced suspensions, stronger axles, and protective skid plates, they can withstand bumps and scrapes on rough trails, which helps to keep you steady and safe on your journey.
+Thanks to their reinforced suspensions, stronger axles, and protective skid plates, they can withstand bumps and scrapes on rough trails, helping keep you steady and safe on your journey.

 Many 4WDs also offer advanced stability systems, electronic stability control, anti-lock braking systems (ABS), traction control, and downhill assist features that provide further control, even on the bumpiest of slopes.